parse-community/parse-server/README.md

 ### Creating your first custom query

-Use the codes below for your `schema.graphql` and `main.js` files.
+Use the code below for your `schema.graphql` and `main.js` files.
 Then restart your Parse Server.

 ```graphql
 # schema.graphql